HrishikeshVish/GIOROM/README.md

     python createObj.py
     python blender_rendering.py

-### Neural Fields Inference: We follow the code and training strategy provided by [LiCROM](https://github.com/Changy1506/LiCROM_all)
+### Full-Order inference
+We have split the training of the time-stepper model and the full-order inference model.
+The two can be combined and trained end-to-end but the split setup requires less compute resources.
+To train the FOM model, the full-order ground truth sequences are provided to the dataloader.
+The loader creates Q-point-discretizations, which is provided to the model as input.
+The sampling strategies and ratios can be tuned in the config file

+    python train_fom.py --train_config train_configs_nclaw_Water_FOM.yaml

+We provide a demo script that creates an arbitrary Q-point discretization of the input sequence, which is passed to the model.
+However, in practice, the input to the model will be the output of the time-stepper model

+    python infer_fom_demo.py --train_config train_configs_nclaw_Contact_FOM.yaml

 # Datasets
 We support existing datasets provided by GNS and have new dataset curated from NCLAW framework.
-We shall upload the new dataset soon...
+The NCLAW Datasets can be generated using the simulator [NCLAW](https://github.com/PingchuanMa/NCLaw).
+Our model supports all the materials used in NCLAW.

 ### Currently tested datasets from Learning to Simulate Complex Physics with Graph Neural Networks (GNS)